java-juggled-jazz/aboutme/README.md

 I also was working with Java and Android.

-Using linux for 2+ years.
+Using Linux for 2+ years.

 Feel free to invite me to your Open Source projects!